kawaicheung/book-on-naming-things/manuscript/Ch_Shape.md

-## Shape {#ch_shape}
+## Considering Shape {#ch_shape}

-Thus far, we’ve talked about what good, descriptive names look like.
-But, descriptive names aren’t necessarily _good_.
-This is especially true of variables scoped to a small amount of code.
-For example, consider this simple for loop:
+Thus far, we’ve talked about how to make names more descriptive.
+But, just because a name is descriptive doesn't make it necessarily _good_.
+For example, consider this simple `for` loop:

 ```C#
 for (int i=0; i < players.length; i++)